-The G7X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the 100D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 100D was succeeded by the Canon 200D.
+Both the 100D and the G7X Mark II have been discontinued, but can regularly be found used on eBay.
+The 100D was replaced by the Canon 200D, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So what is the bottom line?
 Which of the two cameras – the Canon 100D or the Canon G7 X Mark II – has the upper hand?
 Is one clearly better than the other?
 Below is a summary of the relative strengths of each of the two contestants.